arrikto/feast/examples/kubeflow-guide/FeastUserGuide.md

 After data engineers create new features and store them in the Offline Store, they can register them in the Registry using Python code.
 This way the features are discoverable and available to Feast clients that have the right permissions.

-Go through **data-workflow.ipynb** and run it as a pipeline using Kale to learn more.
+Go through **data-workflow.ipynb** in `files/notebooks` and run it as a pipeline using Kale to learn more.

 #### Continuous Feature Engineering